sdesabbata/r-for-geographic-data-science/docs/102-reproducibility.md

 #### Selecting and filtering tables

 The approaches seen above for selecting and filtering data from vectors can be applied to data frames and tibbles.
-The only difference is that tables are bi-dimensional (rather than one-dimensional) and thus two pieces of information are necessary.
-The first index allows to specify which rows to select or filter, the second index allows to specify which columns to select or filter.
-If no information is provided for either first or second index, all rows or columns are provided.
-However, as you can see from the examples below, the more complex the selection and filtering query becomes the longer and less readable the code becomes.
+The only difference is that tables are bi-dimensional (rather than one-dimensional), and thus, two pieces of information are necessary.
+The first index specifies which rows to select or filter, and the second index specifies which columns to select or filter.
+If no information is provided for either the first or second index, all rows or columns are provided.
+However, as you can see from the examples below, the more complex the selection and filtering query become, the longer and less readable the code becomes.

 ```r